laobamac/OCLP-Mod/docs/POST-INSTALL.md

 Using Migration Assistant while patches are installed can lead to an unbootable system, requiring a reinstall of macOS.

+For more information on how to restore a Time Machine backup, [refer to the guide here.](https://dortania.github.io/OpenCore-Legacy-Patcher/TIMEMACHINE.html)

 :::

-Post Install Volume Patches, sometimes also called root patches, are patches that have to be installed to disk for some older Macs to gain back functionality.

-OCLP will automatically root patch your system during a first time install **if the USB install media was created within OCLP.** Users will also be prompted to install these patches after macOS updates or whenever patches are not detected on the system.
-We recommend rebuilding OpenCore with the latest version of OCLP to take advantage of these new features.

-Users can also see whether applicable patches have been installed, date and version the system was root patched with in the Post-Install Menu.

 | Automatic install prompt | Status |
 | :--- | :--- |
 | ![](./images/OCLP-GUI-root-patch-update.png) | ![](./images/OCLP-GUI-Root-Patch-Status.png)  |

-### Running Post Install patches manually

-If you're using OCLP v0.4.3 or earlier, or need to run the patcher manually, you can do so with the app.
-There is no harm in trying to run the Patcher, as without compatible hardware, nothing will be done.
-You can see below on whether your hardware needs root volume patching or not.

-There is also an option to remove root patches, which may be required in some situations, such as switching GPUs in Mac Pros or using Migration Assistant.
+You can install and revert Root Patching manually from the app.

 | Listing Patches | Patching Finished |
 | :--- | :--- |
 | ![](./images/OCLP-GUI-Root-Patch.png) | ![](./images/OCLP-GUI-Root-Patch-Finished.png) |

 :::warning

-With macOS Sequoia, MetallibSupportPkg is required to be downloaded for all 3802 systems.
+With macOS Sequoia, MetallibSupportPkg is required to be downloaded for all 3802-based systems.
 OCLP will handle this as long as you're connected to the internet.

-Such systems include:
+3802 based GPUs:

 * NVIDIA
     * Kepler (GTX 600 - 700 series)